Provisional Status Policy

 Provisional status provides a student with the opportunity to demonstrate successful participation in the academic life of the institution.

-Provisional status is for the Master of Divinity (MDiv) or Master of Theological Studies (MTS) programs only.
+Provisional status is for the Master of Divinity (MDiv), Master of Arts in Social Transformation (MAST), or Master of Theological Studies (MTS) programs only.
 Admission without a bachelor’s degree to any of our other programs will be decided by the Admissions Committee on a case-by-case basis.

 - Applicants complete and submit the standard program application with the same required supporting materials.